Silvia Baba Neal

 I am a fully qualified psychotherapist a with a special interest in research and neuroscience.

-My style is engaged, compassionate, interactive and challenging and I specialise in working with anxiety disorders (panic attacks, generalised anxiety, avoidant and compulsive behaviour, social and performance anxiety).
+I specialise in working with anxiety disorders (panic attacks, generalised anxiety, avoidant and compulsive behaviour, social and performance anxiety).
 My style of working is highly interactive and here-and-now focused (relational).
 I seek to engage with my clients fully in a two-way dialogue about how the quality of our relatedness informs us and shapes our sense of self and our perceptions of others.

 Over the years I have worked with people of all ages and from all walks of life and backgrounds: students, journalists, designers, entrepreneurs, musicians, builders, pensioners.